-As set out in policy the greening of this site could achieve benefits for biodiversity.
+As set out in policy the greening of this site could achieve benefits for biodiversity, although scope will be limited to landscaping as there is no potential for new open space in the neighbourhood.

-Development Briefs will help to ensure development at each of these locations is developed in a cocoordinated and cohesive way, making the most of opportunities for sustainable development.
+Principles of development set out in a development brief or clear criteria could help ensure development at PA9.1 takes place in a co-coordinated and cohesive way, making the most of opportunities for sustainable development.